Jenn Gambatese leads a lesson in song in Lyric Opera of Chicago’s “The Sound of Music”

 6) The nuns.
 Aside from the full orchestra and the grand sets, I wasn’t sure what the world of opera really brought to this piece.
 Most of the key parts and scenes are played by amazing musical theatre actors, so it was like a musical in a Broadway house with some sweet upgrades.
 However, during the wedding scene, an army of nuns stepped forward and raised the roof with their choral stylings, and I got the opera chills.

 The nuns blast the joint with their vocal pyrotechnics, thus disorientating the Nazis and allowing the von Trapps to literally climb every mountain.

-“The Color Purple” plays through October 27 at Mercury Theater.
+“The Sound of Music” plays through May 25 at the Lyric Opera of Chicago.
 More info here >